 A professional scalp massage is ideal but most of us will not be doing that on a daily basis.
 Brushing your hair, combing your hair, using your own fingertips to massage your scalp can all benefit at some level.

 Every year our lymphatic system drains 3 pounds of toxic plaque and chemicals out of your brain and your central nervous system.
-13 veins lay on your head/scalp that act as a brain drain and at the same time have the ability to absorb nutrients.
+13 veins lay on your head/scalp that acts as a brain drain and at the same time have the ability to absorb nutrients.

 Health Benefits of Scalp Massage